arrrshia/Playlist-App/README.md

 <h3 align="center">Playlist App</h3>

   <p align="center">
-    SwiftUI Playlist App to Customize, alongside a Spotify playlist JSON, in order to add a description for a song.
+    SwiftUI Playlist App to create a "written mixtape", alongside a Spotify playlist JSON, in order to add a description for a song.
     <br />
     <br />
     .